-- n-Parallel: The n-Parallel structure is composed of n VGAA devices with a connected source or drain terminals.
-The cross section view and schematic of a 3-Parallel structure is given in Figure 5.
+• n-Parallel: The n-Parallel structure is composed of n VGAA devices with a connected source or drain terminals.
+The cross section view and schematic of a 3-Parallel structure is given in Figure 6.
 Three VGAA devices are shared on a same diffusion strip, where the shared terminal can be either a source or a drain.
-Three gate contacts are placed perpendicular to the bottom and top contact plane as shown in the 2D layout Figure 1 (b). - 2-Stack n-m-Parallel: A 2-Stack n-m-Parallel structure consists of two stacked n-Parallel structures, where the number n and m can be equal to or greater than one.
-Figure 6 illustrates the cross section view of a 2-Stack 3-3-Parallel structure.
-Note that for asymmetric structures, this is not a valid vertical structure because source and drain are not interchangeable.
+Three gate contacts are placed perpendicular to the bottom and top contact plane as shown in the 2D layout Figure 1(b).

-Fig. 5. n-Parallel structure: (a)Transistor schematic. (b)VGAA cross section view
+Fig. 6. n-Parallel structure: (a) Transistor schematic. (b) VGAA cross section view.